Encyclopedia Dramatica: Moore (.se)

 Garrett E. Moore later became the fork's owner.
 Moore reported difficulties in securing a host for the website.

 On March 19, 2012, encyclopediadramatica.ch was shut down for a short time due to a "DNS block".
 On March 21, 2012, the site moved to a Swedish domain name, at encyclopediadramatica.se, instead of a domain in Switzerland as before.
 The site's Facebook account later addressed the block, stating that it was because "we didn't keep up our end of the nic.ch user agreement contract stating that we had to keep a mailing address and phone number in Switzerland."

-Moore told an interviewer for The Daily Dot in July 2011:
+In July 2011, Moore told an interviewer for The Daily Dot:

 People take themselves too seriously, they can't laugh at anything.
 We make fun of everything.
 I make fun of skinny white computer nerds, but I am one.

 When asked about "abusive content", Moore stated that he removes it when he sees it, then further explained:

 I'm not going to leave a 14-year-old girl's address up on a page cause some dipshit got mad at her and made an article.
 But if you dress up like a fox and wear diapers and then take pictures of it?
 That's fair game, sir.

 In a September 2011 interview with The Daily Dot, Moore defended his community's belief in free speech.

+In 2015, the .se domain went down and never came back up.